Laboratory Malpractice

 - “Mixing up” patient samples

-- Poor communication between healthcare professionals
+- Poor communication among healthcare professionals

 - Contaminating laboratory specimens